eebasso/WarpX/Docs/source/usage/parameters.rst

     Note that this value must be consistent with the :ref:`WarpX_DIMS <install-build-options>` compile-time option.
     If you installed WarpX from a :ref:`package manager <install-methods>`, then pick the right executable by name.

-.. fv:var:: warpx.n_rz_azimuthal_modes
+.. pp:param:: warpx.n_rz_azimuthal_modes
     :type: `integer`
     :default: 1

     When using the RZ version, this is the number of azimuthal modes.
     The default is ``1``, which corresponds to a perfectly axisymmetric simulation.

-.. fv:var:: geometry.prob_lo/hi
+.. pp:param:: geometry.prob_lo/hi
     :othernames: geometry.prob_lo geometry.prob_hi
     :type: `2 floats in 2D`, `3 floats in 3D`
     :unit: meters